developerprince-eng/kubernetes/README.md

-# Kubenertes Cluster
+# Kubenertes Cluster Configuration

 ![Kubernetes](kubernetes-logo.jpg)

-This is project will help you setup kubernetes out of the box with help of a configuration tool called Ansible.
+This is project will help you setup kubernetes out of the box with help of a configuration tool called [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 This is an open source contribution by DeveloperPrince

 ![DeveloperPrince](logo.png)